oneconvergence/dkube-examples/titanic/README.ui.md

 ### 5. Alerts
 Add Feature Drift Alerts
- - The datageneration script will be generating drift on the following features - age, fare, Pclass, Sibsp, Sex
+ - The datageneration script will be generating drift on the following features - Age, Fare, Pclass, Sibsp, Sex
  - Suggest to configure a separate alert for each individual feature.
  - Use a threshold between 0 to 1. generally advised 0.05 to 0.1 for all categorical or all continious columns columns,  0.05 to 0.01 for mixed categorical and continious columns columns.
  - It fires an alert when calculated drift goes under the configured threshold